 If purchased through us, the products will be compounded and dispensed at our facility in Burnaby.

-If you're wondering how you can safely manage minoxidil and alcohol use, you can read our blog for more information.
+If you're wondering how you can safely use minoxidil and alcohol, you can read our blog for more information.

 The primary consideration when taking the drug safely is knowing about its different formulations and side effects.